 We have all the answers for you, plus more to help you nail your first meeting with your in-laws, including what they expect of you, questions you should ask, ideas of gifts to take to them.
 Swipe/ scroll down to see them, and make sure to read to the end if you don’t want to miss a thing.

 Most men dread the part when they have to meet with their future father-in-law, but it’s not that scary if you know what to expect.
 This post will give you the ‘expo’ to ensure that you will be fine through it all.
 There’s a right and wrong way to show up, and there’s an expected way to go get a ‘YES’ from the family of an Igbo woman when asking them for her hand in marriage.

 These days, the visits can be compressed, depending on the readiness of the groom, and how fast he has established familiarity with the bride’s parents.
 Now, let’s get straight into explaining the different customary visits a groom makes towards taking an Igbo wife – first a video illustration, and then the steps explained in detail.

 Video Illustration of Groom’s Meeting With His Igbo In-Laws

 Meeting Your Igbo In-Laws: How to Prepare for the Igbo Customary Marriage Introduction

-The igbo traditional marriage rites and process can be broken down into 4 main stages, and the groom-to-be with his family members are expected to visit the bride’s direct and extended family for the necessary discussions and bride price negotiations.
+The Igbo traditional marriage rites and the process can be broken down into 4 main stages, and the groom-to-be with his family members are expected to visit the bride’s direct and extended family for the necessary discussions and bride price negotiations.
 First, I need to share with you a common mistake you should avoid (below) that could cause you to spend more money.

 Common Mistakes Men Make When Trying to Marry an Igbo Girl/ Lady